Studying with a disability, medical or mental health condition

 Contact us to access the personal information that we hold about you, subject to any exceptions in relevant laws.

-How to register to receive disability support.
+How to register to receive disability, medical or mental health support.

 Find out how we can support you with your studies.